YuxueYang1204/CudaDemo/README.md

 A simple demo to show how to implement custom operators in PyTorch with cuda/c++.

+More details can be seen in [知乎: 用Cuda实现PyTorch算子](https://zhuanlan.zhihu.com/p/595851188).

 ## Usage
 With PyTorch installation, simply run `pip install -e .`